cam-williams-1/se_project_react/README.md

 ### How to run it

-- I will be adding this to Github pages in teh future, with the link to follow soon!
+- I will be adding this to Github pages in the future, with the link to follow soon!

 ### Visuals